PraveenSebastian/Getting-and-Cleaning-Data/README.md

 3.R code for analysis

-Manin code contains the following steps:
+Main code contains the following steps:

 #Read the files like activity,subject etc..
 #Merges the training and the test sets to create one data set